 Lake Tahoe abounds with lodging options for all budgets and services.

 Marriott’s Timber Lodge is at a great central location in South Lake Tahoe, within walking distance of several restaurants, stores, and casinos.
 The Heavenly gondola is nearby as well.

 Recommended by Patricia Pagenel of Ze Wandering Frogs

-Lake Shasta is the largest reservoir in California with several waterways and marinas and offers many recreational activities like boating (houseboats!), fishing, and swimming.
-Its also home to the famous Shasta Caverns which are a must see!
+Shasta Lake is the largest reservoir in California, with several waterways and marinas, and offers many recreational activities like boating (houseboats!), fishing, and swimming.
+It is also home to the famous Shasta Caverns, which are a must-see!

-- Distance from San Francisco to Lake Shasta: around 223 miles
+- Distance from San Francisco to Shasta Lake: around 223 miles

-- Travel time from San Francisco to Lake Shasta: around 3.5 hours by car
+- Travel time from San Francisco to Shasta Lake: around 3.5 hours by car

 - Rent a houseboat